 where, given $\Gamma \in \mathcal{E}^-_\Lambda$, the space of configurations is $\Omega(\Gamma)\coloneqq \{\sigma \in \Omega^-_\Lambda: \Gamma \subset \Gamma(\sigma)\}$.
 Note that we will abuse the notation and denote $\Gamma(\sigma)$ as the set of contours associated to a configuration $\sigma$ instead of the $(M,a,r)$-partition.
 Define the map $\tau_\Gamma:\Omega(\Gamma) \rightarrow \Omega_{\Lambda}^-$ as \be \tau_\Gamma(\sigma)_x =

 \ee The map $\tau_\Gamma$ erases a family of compatible contours, since the spin flip preserves incorrect points but transforms $+$-correct points into $-$-correct points.
 Given $\Gamma \in \mathcal{E}^-_\Lambda$ and a configuration $\sigma \in \Omega(\Gamma)$, we will calculate the energy cost to extract one of its elements.
-We start with two lemmas bounding the number of integer points in the $\ell^1$-sphere and the second one giving a lower bound for the diameter of a finite subset of $\Z^d$. \begin{lemma} Let $s_d(n)$ be the cardinality of integer points in the $\ell^1$ sphere, centered at the origin and with radius $n$.
+We can start with bounding the number of integer points in the $\ell^1$-sphere and continue with giving a lower bound for the diameter of a finite subset of $\Z^d$. \begin{lemma} Let $s_d(n)$ be the cardinality of integer points in the $\ell^1$-sphere, centered at the origin and with radius $n$.
 Then, for any $n\geq d$, we have,